Pineapple Coconut Margarita

 • Pineapple juice – Again, we’re adding pineapple flavor without altering the texture of the drink.
 We love buying the 6 ounce cans of Dole pineapple juice for mixing cocktails – one can is the perfect amount for making 2 rounds of drinks for the two of us.

-1. Add the ingredients to a shaker with large ice cubes.
+1. Add the ingredients to a cocktail shaker with large ice cubes.

 2. Shake until the drink is chilled and the sound of the ice cubes shifting around in the shaker has softened.
 This means the ice has broken up quite a bit – if you continue to shake past this point, you risk watering down your cocktail.